hifichevymane/Meduzzen-frontend-internship/README.md

 ## How to run the project not using Docker

+1. Create `.env` and write down all neccesary env variables like in `.env.sample`

-1. Install all dependencies
+2. Install all dependencies

 ```sh
 npm install
 ```

-2. Compile and Hot-Reload for Development
+3. Compile and Hot-Reload for Development

 ```sh
 npm run dev